 The path to the discovery of the endocannabinoid system, however, started more than a century earlier.

 In 1895, researchers T. Barlow Wood, W.T.
-Newton Spivey, and Thomas Hill Easterfield became the first the first to isolate and identify a cannabis-derived cannabinoid, cannabinol (CBN) (Wood, Spivey & Easterfield, 1896).
+Newton Spivey, and Thomas Hill Easterfield became the first to isolate and identify a cannabis-derived cannabinoid, cannabinol (CBN) (Wood, Spivey & Easterfield, 1896).
 Over the next 70 years, researchers identified more cannabinoids, including R. Adams and others who identified and isolated CBD in 1940, and in 1964, Ralph Mechoulam and colleagues isolated and identified tetrahydrocannabinol (THC) (Pertwee, 2006) (Gaoni & Mechoulam, 1964).
 Following those monumental breakthroughs, researchers spent decades exploring those cannabinoids and their properties.

 Before Matsuda’s discovery of the cannabinoid receptor in the animal’s brain, however, it was often speculated that cannabinoids produced their balancing effects via nonspecific interactions.
 Following this revelation, the National Academy of Science predicted the 1990s would be the “Decade of the Brain”.
 It turned out to be true as the following 10 year period would produce “more advances in neuroscience than in all previous years combined” (Lee, 2012).